cabal-club/cable/readme.md

 An ED25519 pair of keys identifying a person: a **public key**, and a **private key**, for use within a single cabal. *User* and *member* may be used interchangably.

 ### Public Key
-An ED25519 key, which constitutes a user's public-facing idenity within a cabal.
+An ED25519 key, which constitutes a user's public-facing identity within a cabal.

 ### Private Key
 An ED25519 key, used for signing authored **post**s.
 Kept private and secret to all but the user who owns it.